mmarkdown/mmark/syntax.md

 For I-Ds you may want to add a draft sequence number, which can be done as such: `[@?I-D.blah#06]`.
 If you reference an I-D *without* a sequence number it will create a reference to the *last* I-D in citation index.

+A reference section is create by default, but you can suppress it by using the command line flag `-reference=false`.

 ### Cross References